Faizan1568/CODESOFT/README.md

 JavaScript: Implements the core logic for handling user input and performing calculations.
 Live Demo
-Try out the live version of the calculator here: [CODESOFT - Basic Calculator ](https://faizan1568.github.io/CODESOFT/) Try out the live version of the calculator here:
+Try out the live version of the calculator here: [CODESOFT - Basic Calculator ](https://faizan1568.github.io/CODESOFT/)